-If tax liability for the EIN has already been determined (i.e., you've already filed a tax return for the entity), there are two ways to notify the IRS of your LLC name change:
+If you've already filed a tax return for the entity, there are two ways to notify the IRS of your LLC’s business name change

 It’s a good idea to make a list of all the other agencies and companies that you do business with on a regular basis; be sure to include all state and local tax authorities, vendors, suppliers, service companies and banks.

 This will help keep you organized during the transition and make sure your mail service is not interrupted.
-It’s your responsibility to make sure everyone is on the same page in this new chapter of your company.
+Remember, It’s your responsibility to make sure everyone is on the same page in this new chapter of your company, including the IRS.

 *Disclaimer*: Harvard Business Services, Inc. is neither a law firm nor an accounting firm and, even in cases where the author is an attorney, or a tax professional, nothing in this article constitutes legal or tax advice.
 This article provides general commentary on, and analysis of, the subject addressed.
 We strongly advise that you consult an attorney or tax professional to receive legal or tax guidance tailored to your specific circumstances.
 Any action taken or not taken based on this article is at your own risk.
 If an article cites or provides a link to third-party sources or websites, Harvard Business Services, Inc. is not responsible for and makes no representations regarding such source’s content or accuracy.
 Opinions expressed in this article do not necessarily reflect those of Harvard Business Services, Inc.

-There are 6 comments left for How Do You Change Your Business Name with the IRS?Carli S. said: Monday, September 14, 2020
+There are 15 comments left for Change Your Business Name with the IRSRashad Alakhras said: Thursday, September 30, 2021